 Positive Birth Affirmations!

 Affirmations are defined as the practice of positive thinking and self-empowerment—fostering a belief that “a positive mental attitude supported by affirmations you will achieve success in anything”.
 Without planning it my husband gave me birth affirmations during my labor which I feel really got me through it, especially the critical moments.
-Looking back if I had practiced using affirmations myself, I think things would have gone that much smoother.
+Of all the things I prepared for (hospital bag, baby room, books I read, etc.) if I had practiced using affirmations, I think things would have gone that much smoother.
 Thankfully, the hubs and nurses picked up the slack.

-In the end, baby and I were fine, but I felt like I was on a rollercoaster ride and wanted to get off.
+In the end, baby and I were fine, but I felt like I was on a roller-coaster ride and wanted to get off.
 I couldn’t remember to breathe through the contractions, in fact, I did the opposite.
-Ugh, I really was so overwhelmed or in pain that I had no time to think.
+Ugh, I really was so overwhelmed and in pain; that I felt I barely had time to think.
 Pretty much before I started to panic, my husband had started reassuring me.
 That reassurance (see below positive affirmations) helped me through the pain and to refocus.
-I was able to push through it.
+They gave me the confidence I needed to be able to push through it.
 Just hearing all of these encouraging mantras really gave me something to concentrate on, be calmer, and they gave me strength.

 Looking back I think the best part was that my husband said all these positive birth affirmations to me unprompted.
 He was just as scared as I was, but wanted to do something to help.
-Probably prompted by not wanting to have his hand squeezed repeatedly, by my death grip, during contractions!
+Most likely it was coming from not wanting to have his hand squeezed repeatedly, by my death grip, during contractions!
 It may seem like such a small thing to have someone say “Breathe”!
 But for me, I can’t tell you enough, how much it helped!